-You can start a Live Tail session from the Live Tail page, or directly from the Search page, using the Live Tail link under the search box.
+You can start a Live Tail session by clicking the plus icon and selecting Live Tail or directly from the Search page, using the Live Tail link under the search box.

 While the Live Tail is running, you can pause it, and scroll up and down to view the messages.
 You can also highlight up to eight keywords in order to make searching easier.
 Then when you are ready to resume scrolling, just click the arrow button, or simply click Jump to Bottom.
 You can view messages all the way back to the start of your session.
 There is no limit of line numbers.

-To stop the Live Tail, click the Stop Live Tail menu item.
-Otherwise, your session will be stopped automatically in one hour.
+To stop Live Tail, click the Stop Live Tail menu item.
+Or, your session will be stopped automatically in one hour.

 Other Live Tail features include multiple Live Tail sessions, opening your Live Tail query in the Search page (or Show in Search), opening your Live Tail session in a new "pop-out" window, and changing the preferences of your Live Tail display, including line spacing, message text size, and message color.

-- A Live Tail session will expire after one hour of inactivity.
-This is to provide the best performance possible.
-If a Live Tail session has expired, you can restart it at any time.
+- A Live Tail session expires after one hour of inactivity to give your system the best performance possible.
+If your Live Tail session expires, you can restart it at any time.

-- If you navigate away from the Live Tail tab, your session will run for an additional five minutes.
-After that, the Live Tail session will time out.
+- If you navigate away from the Live Tail tab, your session will run for five more minutes and then time out.

 - There is a message limit of about 1000 messages per second.
 Keyword filters do not affect the message rate.